VStroev/summarization/README.md

 There is a simple approach for extractive summarization: selecting best sentences from text.
 I use simple classification using perceptron with mean w2v vectors of sentence words.

-On held out test set model has following results:
+On holdout test set model has following results:
 ```
 ====================================
 | metric | precision | recall | f1 |